QubesOS/qubes-doc/SecurityGuidelines.md

 Many laptops will also allow one to disable various hardware (Camera, BT, Mic, etc) **in BIOS**.
 This might or might not be safe, depending on how much you trust your BIOS vendor.

+If the VM will not start after you have assigned a USB controller, look at [this faq](../UserFaq/#i-created-a-usbvm-and-assigned-usb-controllers-to-it-now-the-usbvm-wont-boot)

 Creating and Using a USBVM
 --------------------------